coganlab/BIDS_coding/docs/index.rst

 * :ref:`search`
 * `MATLAB Module Index <mat-modindex.html>`_

-Thank you for using IEEG_Pipelines!
+Thank you for using BIDS_coding!